nextgis/docs_ngweb/source/layers.rst

 You can also add resource description and metadata on the corresponding tabs.

 Switch from "Resource" tab to "WFS service" tab, which is presented on :numref:`ngweb_admin_layers_create_wfs_service_url`.
-Here add links to styles of required layers to a list (see :numref:`ngweb_admin_layers_create_wfs_service_url`.)
-For each added style you should set a unique key.
-You can copy it from the name.
+Add required layers to a list (see :numref:`ngweb_admin_layers_create_wfs_service_url`.)
+For each layer you should set a unique key.
+You can copy paste it from the name of the layer, but don't use special symbols, only letters and numbers.

 .. figure:: _static/admin_layers_create_wfs_service_url_eng.png
    :name: ngweb_admin_layers_create_wfs_service_url